ArpitSandal/Todo-list-Django/README.md

 # Toodle Do

-This responsive Todo webapp is created using Django framework.

-It is a simple Todo list app, which keeps track of all the Tasks.
+A Simple Todo list app written in Django and Python.

-It's UI is inspired by the modern **Glassmorphism Design** which is a minimalistic semi-transparent design that uses the **backdrop-filter property** to obtain the glassy interface.
+It's UI is inspired by the modern **Glassmorphism Design**, which looks Minimalistic and Glassy :)

-Some Samples :rocket:
+Here Are Some Samples :rocket:

 ![Sample1](Sample_img/img1.png)